Ernest Wilfred Bennett

 Pre War

-Before his enlistment he was working as gardener to Sir Evelyn de la Rue at Lockleys, Welwyn, in the latter part of his time he was working at Finchley.
+Before his enlistment Ernest was working as gardener to Sir Evelyn de la Rue at Lockleys, Welwyn, in the latter part of his time he was working in Finchley.
+He was recorded as living at The Old Rectory, Welwyn with his parents and three of his siblings when he enlisted.

 Wartime Service

 The attack was unsuccessful and they remained in the area until 12 September when they moved to Engelbelmer.
-Ernest died on 4 September 1916, at the 134th Field Ambulance, from wounds sustained in action during the Battle of the Somme.
+Ernest died on 4 September 1916, aged 20, at the 134th Field Ambulance, from wounds sustained in action during the Battle of the Somme.
 He was buried at Knightsbridge Cemetery, Mesnil-Martinsart, France.

-After his death, George received a letter from the Herts Regiment Chaplain, is read: “I cannot say how sorry I am to have such bad news to tell you about your son, PT.
+After his death, George received a letter from the Herts Regiment Chaplain, which read: “I cannot say how sorry I am to have such bad news to tell you about your son, PT.
 Ernest W. Bennett.
 No. 5420 Herts Regiment.
 He was killed in the trenches on September 4, and we buried his body yesterday afternoon in a little cemetery close by.
 A cross with an inscription will be erected over the grave and your son's effects will be returned to you through the quarter-master of his Regiment.
 It will be some comfort to you to know that he gave his life for his country, but the blow is, and must be a very heavy one.
 I pray that God will comfort you in your sad bereavement and enable you to remember that your son is not lost but gone before.”

 National Roll of the Great War recorded: "He volunteered in May 1915, after a period of training was drafted to the western front.
 He took part in the fighting at the battles of Ypres and the Somme and was killed in action at the latter place on September 4th, 1916.
 He was entitled to the General Service and Victory medals the Old Rectory, Welwyn.